We're an affiliate

 Cats are clean pets and they always like to groom themselves every so often to get rid of dirt particles and smoothen their coats.
 If your cat is not feeling well, then grooming might not be an option for him at the moment.

 4. Change of appetite

-If you notice your feline friend with an unusual eating and drinking pattern, he may be experiencing discomfort caused by illnesses.
+If you notice your cat is not eating and drinking, he may be experiencing discomfort caused by illnesses.

 For example, a cat with stomach-related complications will eat a very small portion of what he is used to.